 In the above example, the first line declares a clocking domain called bus that is to be clocked on the positive edge of the signal clock1.
 The second line specifies that by default all signals in the domain will use a 10ns input skew and a 2ns output skew.
-The next line adds three input signals to the domain: data, ready, and enable; the last signal refers to the hierarchical signal top.meml.enable.
+The next line adds three input signals to the domain: data, ready, and enable; the last signal refers to the hierarchical signal top.mem1.enable.
 The fourth line adds the signal ack to the domain, and overrides the default output skew so that ack is driven on the negative edge of the clock.
 The last line adds the signal addr and overrides the default input skew so that addr is sampled one step before the positive edge of the clock.

 Unless otherwise specified, the default input skew is 1step and the default output skew is 0.

-A step is a special time unit defined to be the smallest possible delay throughout the simulation, that is, the smallest global precision.
-Like all other time units, a step is not a keyword.
-A 1step input skew allows input signals to sample their steady-state values immediately before the clock event (i.e., at read-onlysynchronize immediately before time advanced to the clock event).
+A step is a special time unit whose value is defined in Section 17.6..
+A 1step input skew allows input signals to sample their steady-state values immediately before the clock event (i.e., at read-only-synchronize immediately before time advanced to the clock event).
 Unlike other time units, which represent physical units, a step cannot be used to set or modify the either the precision or the timeunit.